Eyasluna/Data-Structures-Algorithms-Nanodegree-Program/P1/explanation_2.md

-I have written a recursive function for this question which takes input the suffix, path and the list of required files which are found till now.
-Each time I find a file ending with .c will be appended to this file.
+I used a recursive function to input the suffix on a separate function.

-Run time complexity: O(depth X Avg. number of directoryin each level)
+Run time complexity: O(depth X)

 Space complexity: O(depth)